Examining the Mental Health Effects of Climate Change: Addressing the Impacts of Environmental Disasters

 Marginalized communities, such as low-income populations and people of color, are often disproportionately impacted by environmental disasters.
 They are more likely to live in areas with poor air quality, food insecurity, and limited access to healthcare, which can increase their vulnerability to mental health issues.

-So, what can we do to address the mental health impacts of climate change?
+So, what can we do to address the mental health effects of climate change?
 Here are a few solutions:

 - Prioritize mental health services in disaster response plans: Governments and organizations should include mental health services as part of disaster response plans.
 This can help provide timely support to individuals affected by environmental disasters.